Depending on your laptop there are a few clients that can be installed.

 The URL is created automatically from the information you type in other fields,

-you donβt directly change it.
+you don’t directly change it.
 This URL is for using the SFTP protocol to access

 CRSP and is an end-to-end encrypted connection.

 The snapshots folder is hidden.
+To view hidden files/folders in Finder window

-press Command + Shift + . (period) to make the hidden files appear.
+press Command + Shift + . (period) to make the hidden files appear

-You can optionally save the passphrase.
+is requested.
+You can optionally save the passphrase in your Keychain Access app.

 Assuming that the public key for the private key has been properly installed on CRSP, you should be connected